sharonsamraj47/People-tracking/README.md

 # People-tracking
-# This tarcking code detects people on the whole
+# This tracking code detects people on the whole